santhoshsai3/CMPE255-TermProject/paper/paper.md

 They can be further classified as :

 <img width="751" alt="Screen Shot 2022-05-23 at 9 43 29 AM" src="https://user-images.githubusercontent.com/47252929/169868256-11dfb8ed-3f2b-4dd7-b192-32592f46c222.png">
+SVD is a unsupervised machine learning algorithm which is popularly used dimension reduction, data-driven model which is used to predict the ratings and recommend the products based on the predictions made by it.

 **4.Hybrid Approaches** :- This method combines collaborative filtering, content-based filtering, and other approaches.Here we have implemented the different methods which make a hybrid recommendation system.
 But not the one which take 2 different methods into consideration.